Esri/data-collection-dotnet/docs/README.md

 These attributes' values are accompanied by a title label, which is configured by the attribute's field alias.
 It is recommended to configure the field alias with a label that is easily understood to represent what is contained by that field.

+**Pop-up subtitle and attribute expressions**

+Often, it is hard to distinguish features when there are multiple identify results for features with the same pop-up definition.
+You can define an Arcade expression that extracts relevant information into a short subtitle or summary.
+You can define the pop-ups subtitle by storing that Arcade expression in the pop-up's `Attribute Expressions` collection with the title `Subtitle expression`.
+By convention, the app knows to check pop-ups for that attribute expression and display it where appropriate.

+> **Note**: By default, the web map viewer will add new attribute expressions to the pop-ups display fields.
+You can manually configure the pop-up to exclude the subtitle expression from the displayed attributes.

 ## Identity model

 The app leverages the ArcGIS [identity](https://developers.arcgis.com/authentication/) model to provide access to resources via the [named user](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/#named-user-login) login pattern.
 When attempting to access secured resources such as secured web maps, layers, or premium content, the app prompts you for your organization’s portal credentials used to obtain a token.
 The ArcGIS Runtime SDKs provide a simple-to-use API for dealing with ArcGIS logins.